derekburgess/jaws/README.md

 `neosea --interface "Ethernet" --database "captures" --duration 10`

-Run `neonet` to gather intel on IP Addresses using: `ipinfo.io`, defaults to captures database.
+Run `neonet` to gather intel on IP Addresses using: `ipinfo.io`.
+Defaults to the captures database.

 `neonet --database "captures"`

 Run `neotransform` with `--api` and either `openai` or `starcoder` to transform packets into embeddings.
-Defaults to captures and OpenAI.
+Defaults to the captures database and openai api.

 `neotransform --api "openai" --database "captures"`

+Note: `starcode` will cache and run `bigcode/starcoder2-15b`

 Run `neojawsx` to process embeddings and display cluster plots.
-Defaults to captures database.
+Defaults to the captures database.

 `neojawsx --database "captures"`

-Run `neoharbor` to send network traffic snapshots to OpenAI Chat Completion and return network analysis.
-Defaults to captures database.
+Run `neoharbor` with `--api` and either `openai` or `llama` to send network traffic snapshots and return network traffic analysis.
+Defaults to the captures database and openai api.

-`neoharbor --database "captures"`
+`neoharbor --api "openai" --database "captures"`

+Note: `llama` will cache and run `meta-llama/Meta-Llama-3-8B-Instruct`

 Run `neosink` to clear the database...